Take 15 minutes to go through the steps below. Try to repeat these steps with a different person at least once per week.

 How to Do It

-1. Think of a person in your life who seems to be very different from you in every way that you can imagine.
+- Choose a person in your life who seems to be very different from you in every way that you can imagine.
 They might have different interests, different religious or political beliefs, or different life experiences.
-They may even be someone with whom you have had a personal conflict, or who belongs to a group that has been in conflict with one of your social groups.
+They might even be someone with whom you have had a personal conflict, or someone who belongs to a group that has been in conflict with one of your social groups.
 You don’t have to pick someone who makes you feel nervous or unsafe.

-2. Next, make a list of all of the things that you most likely share in common with this person.
+- Make a list of the things that you most likely share in common with this person.
 Perhaps you both work for the same company or go to the same school.
 Maybe you both have children, or a significant other.
 Probably you have both had your heart broken at one point or another, or have lost a loved one.
-At the broadest level, you both belong to the human species, which means that you share 99.9% of your DNA.
+Remind yourself that you and this person are both human beings.

-3. Review this list of commonalities.
-How do they make you see this person in a new light?
-Instead of simply seeing this person as someone unfamiliar to you, or as a member of an out-group, now try to see this person as an individual, one whose tastes and experiences might overlap with yours in certain ways.
+- Review the list you made.
+Do the things you listed make you see this person in a new light?
+Instead of simply seeing this person as unfamiliar or as an outsider, try to see them as a regular person, one whose tastes and experiences might overlap with yours in certain ways.

 Why You Should Try It

 Research suggests that humans have a deeply rooted propensity to be kind and generous, but some obstacles can prevent us from acting on those altruistic impulses.
 One of the greatest barriers to altruism is that of group difference: We feel much less motivated to help someone if they don’t seem to belong to our group or tribe—that is, if they’re not a member of our “in-group”—and we may even feel hostile toward members of an “out-group.”